kurtrahir/ANN/readme.md

 Where $\mathbf{p}$ is the prediction vector giving probalities for $n$ classes, and $\mathbf{t}$ is the vector containing the true classes.

-Let's find the derivative $$.
+Let's find the derivative.
 We have:
 $$
     {\delta ({p_i \over \sum_{j=0}^np_j} ) \over \delta p_x} =
     \begin{cases}